- 15Shares

 Picture Christmas in London – you know what it looks like.
 The temperature drops, days are shorter, and the festive Christmas decorations pop up around the city.
 Stunning window displays in shops, Christmas trees twinkling in windows, and the aroma of roasting chestnuts in the air.
 Ice skating rinks spring up around the city, and traditional markets bring the holiday spirit alive.
 Christmas in London is undoubtedly a truly magical part of the year.

 It’s been in countless movies, so we’re sure you’ve seen it before.
-London dressed up in festive lights becomes incredibly merry around Christmas.
+London, dressed up in festive lights, becomes incredibly merry around Christmas.
 The sparkling décor and the festive spirit certainly make London one of the most Christmassy destinations in the world.
 And for a good reason.
-It’s an excellent place to be, so get out there and enjoy some quality time with friends and loved ones (after the lockdown is over).
+It’s an excellent place to be, so get out there and enjoy some quality time with friends and loved ones.

 Could there be anything better than experiencing Christmas in London?

-The famous Christmas golden angels along Regent Street make comeback every year.
+The famous Christmas golden angels along Regent Street make a comeback every year.

 There is no place like Regent Street during the festive season in London.
-For over sixty years, the iconic Regent Street creates a beautiful festive light display.
+Did you know the iconic Regent Street has created a beautiful festive light display for sixty years?
 In fact, this shopping street with luxury brands started the tradition of Christmas lights in London!

 GOOD TO KNOW:

-What would be a trip to London without shopping in Oxford Street?
+What would be a trip to London without shopping on Oxford Street?

 During the holiday season, one of Europe’s busiest shopping streets sparkles everywhere you look.
-Stroll along London’s the famous shopping street and soak up the Christmas atmosphere.
-Not only Oxford Street offers a beautiful lighting display every year, but also every shop has an epic window display.
-Oxford Street is surely one of the most popular spots during Christmas in London to get in the holiday spirit.
-Like many other streets, Oxford Street has a different theme every year.
-This year, Europe’s longest shopping street pays tribute to heroes who have helped during the pandemic.
+Stroll along Oxford Street – London’s famous shopping street, and soak up the Christmas atmosphere.
+Not only does Oxford Street have pretty lights every year, but all the shops also show off cool decorations in their windows.
+That’s why Oxford Street is one of the best places to feel the Christmas magic in London.

 GOOD TO KNOW: